orientechnologies/orientdb-docs/release/3.2/What-is-new-in-OrientDB-3.2.md

             writer identified by by 'adminpwd' role writer)");
 final ODatabaseSession session = orientdb.open("test","admin", "adminpwd");
 ```

+From Studio, there is a new option that allows you to define the default admin password on the Database Create dialog.

+The old defaults can be restored (for backward compatibility) by setting `-Dsecurity.createDefaultUsers=true` at startup

 > Deprecated APIs like `ODatabaseDocumentTx` are not affected from that change.